ministryofjustice/security-guidance/docs/using-lastpass.md

 If you need help *installing* LastPass contact the relevant MoJ IT Service Desk.

-If you need help using LastPass such as getting access to shared folders or resetting your master password as you have forgotten it, contact [lastpass-admins@digital.justice.gov.uk](mailto:lastpass-admins@digital.justice.gov.uk)
+If you need help using LastPass such as getting access to shared folders or resetting your primary password as you have forgotten it, contact [lastpass-admins@digital.justice.gov.uk](mailto:lastpass-admins@digital.justice.gov.uk)